Good Bye, Old Man…

 He trained at NAS Pensacola and one of his toughest instructors was the famous baseball All Star Ted Williams, who signed off on many of my father’s training log flights.
 After receiving their commissions and wings, Dad flew the formidable F4U Corsair with my mother’s brother in squadron VBF-97.

 Over the years he recalled some very dangerous exploits in that plane, like flying inverted in excess of 300 knots at 50 feet above the sea.
 But my father and his peers assumed that most among them would perish during the invasion of Japan so the definition of “danger” was diluted.
-He said the nuclear bombs at Hiroshima and Nagasaki saved his life and those of perhaps 500,000 other Americans.
+He said the bold decision by Harry Truman to end the war with nuclear weapons at Hiroshima and Nagasaki saved his life and that of my uncle, and those of perhaps 500,000 other Americans.

 Dad’s brother Bob was a WWII Army officer, and brother Bill was a Marine.
 Together they shared a deep kinship with and love for their Greatest Generation peers, and all Patriot veterans and service personnel in the generations since.